-- 1. Develop a provincial strategic plan and PC-1 for the 'Prevention and control of non-communicable diseases in mental health'. - Continue to support the on-going development and research on diabetes/ hypertension; chronic lung health; and child brain and maternal mental health interventions. - 3.
-Expand the current partnership including assistance to other provinces and countries.
+- Develop a provincial strategic plan and PC-1 for the 'Prevention and control of noncommunicable diseases in mental health'. - Continue to support the on-going development and research on diabetes/ hypertension; chronic lung health; and child brain and maternal mental health interventions. - 3.
+Expand the current partnership including assistance to other provinces and partner countries.

-This case study was presented by our Pakistan partners ASD at the WHO Regional Office for the Eastern Mediterranean meeting on strengthening the integration and management of non-communicable diseases in primary health care, September 2014.
+This case study was presented at the WHO Regional Office for the Eastern Mediterranean meeting on strengthening the integration and management of non-communicable diseases in primary health care, September 2014.